ManwaOkal/MyWeb/design-plan/design-journey.md

 >
 > Briefly identify what content you will include on the homepage and why this content should be the first thing your target audience sees when they visit your site.

-Homepage content: My education journey,interests and the articles I have been featured on.
+Homepage content: My education journey,interests and my work experience.

 ## Information Architecture (Milestone 2)